snovakovic/js-flock/README.md

 ### promiseAll

-Alias for `Promise.all` that works both on objects and arrays
+Alias for `Promise.all` that works on objects and arrays

 ```js
 const promiseAll = require('js-flock/promiseAll');